dk14/crypto/chats/btc-audit/README.md

 > note: jitter-derived "random" can be modeled as a deterministic function of thermal noise.

-Papers and publications.
+Sources and publications.
 Can only give you AI screenshots of links.
-Most DOI and presentations are removed (police removes for security reasons): [erased link1](paper1.png), [erased link2](paper2.png).
-You can send ones if you find ones, but security through obscurity would likely render links non-working shortly.
+Most DOI and presentations are removed (police removes for security reasons, sometimes AI hallucinates too - "security through obscurity", now working against you): [erased link1](paper1.png), [erased link2](paper2.png).
+You can send ones if you find ones, but automated security through obscurity would likely render links non-working shortly.
+So we resort to reproducibility simply.
 Here is GPT-OSS admitting insecurity: [screenshot1](ai-admission.png), [screenshot2](technical-admission-ai.heic), as part of conversation to demonstrate how easy is to get "privilleged" academic info from AI.

 <img src="ai-admission.png" width="700" height="700">